 Activities of daily living include:

-In-home care is a careful and mindful approach to assisting with these challenges of aging.
-When performed well, in-home care is compassionate, dignifying, and comforting.
+In home care is a careful and mindful approach to assisting with these challenges of aging.
+When performed well, in home care is compassionate, dignifying, and comforting.
 It can help you:

 Home care and home health care encompass a wide variety of services.
 All types of home care involve in-home visits by a home health aide or personal care aid to assist you or your loved one with various needs (often surrounding ADLs).

-There are many kinds of home care and each company offers different services. .
-However, some of the most common forms of in-home care for seniors and people with disabilities include:
+There are many kinds of home care and each company offers different types of home care services.
+However, some of the most common forms of in home nursing care for older adults and people with disabilities include:

 It is possible (and sometimes the best option) to utilize two or more types of home care at once.
-For example, if you are a primary caregiver helping your senior loved one with their ADLs every day, you may benefit from occasional respite through hiring a home health aide or personal caregiver on some days of the week.
+For example, if you are a primary caregiver helping your senior loved one with their ADLs every day, you may benefit from occasional respite by hiring a home health aide or personal caregiver on some days of the week.

 The best home care options for your particular situation will depend on you or your loved one’s needs, desires, and limitations.
 To figure out which types of home care or in-home assistance are right for you, first take a look at where you currently see areas to improve you or your loved one’s quality of life.